juliajmg/phd_project/PITCHME.md

 ### FUTURE WORK

+**Short-term**
-- Mantain minimum distances among neighoring kilobots while moving collectively.
+- Mantain minimum distances among neighoring kilobots while reaching the "leader"
+- Implement a distance-compensation mechanism for followers to follow the "leader" while moving.

+- First study: compare reach-target efficiency by

+Mid-term

 - Implement leader-follower dynamics and compare information transfer and decision-making effiency on the direction of motion for different dynamics.